Chart Color Schemes

 Infrastructure

-Ethelton has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Ethelton has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a single project likely to impact the area: Fletcher's Slip, Quest Hotel Port Adelaide (Second Quest), Large Retail Precinct, Our Port, and Charles Sturt Playground Renewal Program are key projects, with the following list detailing those most relevant.
+AreaSearch has identified one major project likely impacting the area: Fletcher's Slip.
+Key projects include Quest Hotel Port Adelaide (Second Quest), Large Retail Precinct Our Port, and Charles Sturt Playground Renewal Program.

 Professional plan users can use the search below to filter and access additional projects.